 The shell overlaps the liner on both sides, which gave it power and progressive flex skiing without restricting movement in walk mode.
-When I was skinning, the flexible tongue moved comfortably with my foot and ankle.
+When we were skinning, the flexible tongue moved comfortably with our foot and ankle.

-The Freeguide Carbon’s thermo-moldable liner closed with a BOA dial that also let me quickly fine-tune the boot fit and support when I switched from skinning to skiing and back.
+The Freeguide Carbon’s Thermo-moldable liner closed with a BOA dial that let us quickly fine-tune the boot fit and support when we switched from skinning to skiing and back.

 With the boot buckled down in ski mode, it had a 15-degree forward lean, which gave it the feel of an aggressive alpine boot.
 In tour mode, it claims 60 degrees of rotation.

-Lining up a touring boot’s tech fittings with a binding’s pins can be a frustrating process.
-The Freeguide has indicators on the toe to streamline that process.
+Lining up a touring boot’s tech fittings with a binding’s pins can be frustrating, but the Freeguide has indicators on the toe to streamline that process.

 Efficient transitioning from ski mode to tour mode and back is key to getting in as many runs as possible.
 The Freeguide’s 180-degree auto-lock buckles stayed open and out of the way in tour mode, speeding the transition process.
-Then they clipped closed in a flash.
-But I did have to fully undo the top buckle to get the full range of motion for uphill walking or skiing.
+Then they clipped closed in a flash, though we did have to fully undo the top buckle to get the full range of motion for uphill walking or skiing — a very minor flaw.